Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 A man stands by a large rock formation on a rugged trail lined with trees during his Colorado road trip.
 He is casually dressed in shorts, a hat, sunglasses, and holding a black bag across his chest.
 The sun is shining, casting shadows on the ground.

-It was here we learned about the history of archaeological exploration and the discoveries made in Mesa Verde.
+It was here that we learned about the history of archaeological exploration and the discoveries made in Mesa Verde.
 It has an outstanding collection of artifacts, along with a very informative 25-minute video.
 The archaeological exhibits illustrate the Ancestral Puebloan lifestyle.
 Many of the displays are behind glass, such as dioramas, pottery, jewelry, art, clothing, and weapons.
 The tangible representations of the cliff dwellings gave us a better understanding of their original appearance, architectural features, and layout.
 This museum could easily take an hour of your time or more, so plan accordingly if you want to immerse yourself in the details, gaining a deeper appreciation for the cultural heritage of the park.

 Travel TIP: The Visitor’s Guide Newspaper available at the front entrance has a 10% discount coupon for the gift shop and bookstore.